 A hydrating skin tonic for dry and mature skins.

 DIY: Add five drops of rose absolute to 10 drops essential oil solubiliser.
 Add 100ml rosewater and shake to disperse the ingredients.
 Store in a clean bottle.

 “Flower Essences capture the healing qualities of a particular flower and work internally, dissolving stress and tension from within, to enhance inner vitality, energy levels and wellbeing,” says Leanne T. Lovatt, Founder of Heritage Healers.

 “They can counteract negative emotions, lift your mood and rejuvenate your looks.
 Emotional imbalances such as stress directly affect the skin.
 Problems such as acne, pimples, dehydration, lines and wrinkling are manifested,” she says.
-“When taken orally (a few drops are placed under the tongue), the flower essence enters the blood stream, helping to create a balance and harmony in the body’s energy systems.
-An internal balance and harmony means a decrease in fatigue and stress levels, all of which affect the skin.”
+“When taken orally (a few drops are placed under the tongue), the flower essence enters the bloodstream, helping to create a balance and harmony in the body’s energy systems.
+An internal balance and harmony mean a decrease in fatigue and stress levels, all of which affect the skin.”

 “Because of their ethereal nature, the essences are instantly drawn to any place where vibrational imbalance exists.
 These areas act like a sponge, soaking up the essences’ healing energy.
 Re-balancing occurs as toxicity, in the form of disharmonious frequencies, is flushed from the system.”